SalvaRGb/Spotify-acces-code-and-token-/README.md

 # Spotify acces code and token
-A spotify app to retrive private users information and public spotify info provided by spotify API
+A spotify app to retrive private users information and public spotify info provided by spotify API in python